Azure/aks-advanced-autoscaling/docs/module2/README.md

 ### The previous command should result in a json output with the properties of the Test instance just created.
 ### If you see a json output and no error (or null) value - process is working fine

+## Let's wait for the creation of the Test to be completed
+sleep 5

 fileid=$(uuid)
 hdr_authorization="Authorization: Bearer $accessToken"
 validateUploadFileTestURI="https://$dataPlaneURI/file/$fileid:validate?"$alt_apiversion